Aranthus/Modern-UI-UX-Stack-starter-pack/README.md

-# Liquidty - Vite React TypeScript Starter Template
+# Vite React TypeScript Starter Template

 A modern, feature-rich starter template for React projects with TypeScript, Tailwind CSS, and shadcn/ui components.
 This template provides a solid foundation for building beautiful, responsive web applications with the latest front-end technologies.